zaius/docs/content/docs/containers/pushing-containers.md

 username `turing` with the `bar` image), and `registry` is the URL of your Docker registry.

-If your container needs a `cmd` to be run on startup of the container you can "bake" that into the container as well:
+If your container needs a `cmd` to be run on startup of the container along with a `port` that your application listens on, you can "bake" that into the container as well:

 ```yaml
 deploy: